 So I decided to 10X my goal.

-Instead I aimed at writing 100 articles by end of the year.
+Instead, I aimed at writing 100 articles by the end of the year.
 I started writing in June of 2015 – it is now December and I have completed 66 articles.

-66 articles is much higher than the 10 articles that I originally planned.
-As a result, blogging has become my part-time job and hobby.
+66 articles are much higher than the 10 articles that I originally planned.
+As a result, blogging has become a part-time job and a hobby.
 I enjoy writing now.